Squarespace SEO Grader Instructions

 Missing Title

-Page titles are one of the most important SEO elements and help define how your page appears in search results.
+Page title is one of the most important SEO elements.
+It defines how your page appears in search results and helps rank your page too.

 Open Pages.